“The single greatest advantage any company can achieve is organizational health.”

 What do you do?

-- Are you a full-service agency, a niche player in a certain segment of the market, or looking to transition away from relying on consulting to create alternate revenue sources such as developing your own product?
+- Are you a full-service provider in your industry, a niche player in a certain segment of the market, or looking to transition away from relying on a legacy product or service to create alternate revenue sources?

 How will you succeed?

 - What is your strategy?
-That is, what does the agency need to do to achieve your vision of the future?
+That is, what does the business need to do to achieve your vision of the future?

 What is most important, right now?

-- What are the most critical issues facing the agency?
+- What are the most critical issues facing the business?
 Will the creation of cross-functional teams help solve these strategic initiatives?

 Who must do what?

 - Are employees’ responsibilities clarified by function?
-If so, individuals know exactly what is expected of them so they can contribute to the agency’s overall success.
+If so, individuals know exactly what is expected of them so they can contribute to the comapny’s overall success.